This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-The earliest mention of this classic cocktail was in the 1862 book The Bartender’s Guide: How To Mix Drinks by Jerry Thomas, so it’s been around for centuries.
-The ingredients for making a whiskey sour are simple.
-Here’s what you’ll need for this classic sour cocktail:
+The earliest mention of this classic cocktail was in the 1862 book The Bartender’s Guide: How To Mix Drinks by Jerry Thomas.
+The ingredients are the same today:

 • 2 oz bourbon whiskey: as high quality as possible.
-(You can use any whiskey, but we prefer the flavor of bourbon.)
+(You can use any whiskey, but I like the flavor of bourbon.)

 • 1 oz lemon juice